-21.8.3 Where bearings, tracks or radials are given with reference to True North or Grid North, this shall be clearly indicated.
-When Grid North is used its reference grid meridian shall be identified.
+- 21.8.1 Bearings, tracks and radials shall be magnetic, except as provided for in 21.8.2. - 21.8.2 (Reserved) - 21.8.3 Where bearings, tracks or radials are given with reference to True North or Grid North, this shall be clearly indicated.
+When Grid North is used, its reference grid meridian shall be identified.

-21.9.1.1 All aerodromes that affect the terminal routings shall be shown.
-Where appropriate a runway pattern symbol shall be used.
+- 21.9.1 Aerodromes - 21.9.1.1 All aerodromes that affect the terminal routings shall be shown.
+Where appropriate, a runway pattern symbol shall be used.

-21.9.1.2 The elevation of the primary aerodrome to the nearest metre or foot shall be shown.
+- 21.9.1.2 The elevation of the primary aerodrome to the nearest metre or foot shall be shown. - 21.9.2 Prohibited, restricted and danger areas

-21.9.2 Prohibited, restricted and danger areas shall be depicted with their identification.
+Prohibited, restricted and danger areas shall be depicted with their identification.

-21.9.3.1 The chart shall show components of the stablished air traffic services system including:

-1) relevant radio navigation aids together with their identifications;

-2) lateral limits of relevant designated airspace;

-3) relevant significant points associated with standard instrument departure and arrival procedures;
+- 21.9.3 Air traffic services system - 21.9.3.1 The chart shall show components of the established air traffic services system including: - a) relevant radio navigation aids together with their identifications; - b) lateral limits of relevant designated airspace; - c) relevant significant points associated with standard instrument departure and arrival procedures;

-Note - Routes used in the vectoring of aircraft to and from the significant points may be shown.
+Note- Routes used in the vectoring of aircraft to and from the significant points may be shown.

-4) transition altitude, where established;

-5) information associated with vectoring including:

-a) minimum vectoring altitudes to the nearest higher 50 m or 100 ft, clearly identified; b) lateral limits of minimum vectoring altitude sectors normally defined by bearings and radials to/from radio navigation aids to the nearest degree or, if not practicable, geographical coordinates in degrees, minutes and seconds and shown by heavy lines so as to clearly differentiate between established sectors;
+- d) transition altitude, where established; - e) information associated with vectoring including: - minimum vectoring altitudes to the nearest higher 50 m or 100 ft, clearly identified; - lateral limits of minimum vectoring altitude sectors normally defined by bearings and radials to/from radio navigation aids to the nearest degree or, if not practicable, geographical coordinates in degrees, minutes and seconds and shown by heavy lines so as to clearly differentiate between established sectors;

-Note - In congested areas geographical coordinates may be omitted in the interest of legibility.
+Note- In congested areas, geographical coordinates may be omitted in the interest of legibility.

-c) distance circles at 20-km or 10-NM intervals or, when practicable, 10-km or 5-NM intervals shown as fine dashed lines with the radius indicated on the circumference and centred on the identified aerodrome main VOR radio navigation aid or, if not available, on the aerodrome/heliport reference point;
+3) distance circles at 20-km or 10-NM intervals or 10-km or 5-NM intervals shown as fine dashed lines with the radius indicated on the circumference and centred on the identified aerodrome main VOR radio navigation aid or, if not available, on the aerodrome/heliport reference point;

-d) notes concerning correction for low temperature effect, as applicable;

-6) communications procedures including call sign(s) and channel(s) of the ATC unit(s) concerned.

-21.9.3.2 It is recommended that a textual description of communication failure procedures in relation to radar control should be provided and should, whenever feasible, be shown on the chart or on the same page that contains the chart.
+- 4) notes concerning correction for low temperature effect, as applicable; - f) communications procedures including call sign(s) and channel(s) of the ATC unit(s) concerned. - 21.9.3.2 A textual description of relevant communication failure procedures should be provided and should, whenever feasible, be shown on the chart or on the same page that contains the chart.

-APPENDIX 1 - MARGINAL NOTE LAYOUT
+APPENDIX 1 MARGINAL NOTE LAYOUT